anyaevostinar/anyaevostinar.github.io/classes/201-f25/lab-kotlin-classes.md

 permalink: /classes/201-f25/kotlin-classes-lab
 ---

+## Set up
+Follow the steps from the [Scavenger Hunt](kotlin-lab) to mount the COURSES drive.
+Make a folder `ClassesLab` in your STUWORK/username folder and open it in VSCode for today's labwork.

 ## Exercise 1: `Pet`

 Your goal is to write a class named `Pet`, which allows us to store information about our pets.